haojian/privacysys/index.md

 - There will be two 75-minute lectures per week (Tue and Thu) by the instructor on the topics, techniques, and papers (mostly from the reading list).
 Each topic will span about 2 lectures.
 The lectures will also involve discussions about the reading list papers.
 All students are expected to read all the assigned papers and participate in the discussions.

 - Each student is expected to present a <span style="color:blue">**7-min talk**</span> about their project to the class.
-The presentation dates are Tuesday 03/12 and Thursday 03/14.
 All students are expected to attend all talks.

 ## Grading